Search

 • ISODATA stands for “Iterative Self-Organizing Data Analysis Technique,” it is an unsupervised method used for image classification.
 The ISODATA approach includes iterative methods that use Euclidean distance as the similarity measure to cluster data elements into different classes.
 While the k-means assumes that the number of clusters is known a priori (in advance), the ISODATA algorithm allows for a different number of clusters.

-Supervised classification
+Supervised Classification

 Therefore, the supervised classification technique is the process of visually choosing samples of training data within the image and allocating them to pre-chosen categories, including vegetation, roads, water resources, and buildings.
 This is done to create statistical measures to be applied to the overall image.

-Two of the most common methods to classify the overall image through training data are ‘maximum likelihood’ and ‘minimum distance.’
+Two of the most common methods to classify the overall image through training datasets are ‘maximum likelihood’ and ‘minimum distance.’
 For instance, ‘maximum likelihood’ classification uses the statistical traits of the data where the standard deviation and mean values of each textural and spectral indices of the picture are analyzed first.

 How Does Image Classification Work?